bjin/hprox/README.md

 Then DoH can be accessed at `https://example.com/dns-query`.

-### Known Issue

-* At present, HTTP/3 functions exclusively on the first domain as specified by `-s/--tls`, and SNI validation is currently unavailable.

 ### License

 `hprox` is licensed under the Apache license.
 Refer to the `LICENSE` file for comprehensive details.